 - 1. From the Home screen, select Combinations. - 2.
 Select a combination. - 3.
-For the GPSMAP 4000 series, ensure that the combination screen you want to view on the full chartplotter screen is in the focus screen.
+For the GPSMAP 6000 series, ensure that the combination screen you want to view on the full chartplotter screen is in the focus screen.
 If it is not, select the icon in the lower-right corner that represents the screen you want to view on the full chartplotter screen. - 4.
-Complete an action to view the full chartplotter screen: - For the GPSMAP 4000 series, use the Rocker to pan the focus screen. - For the GPSMAP 5000 series, touch a combination screen. - 5.
-Complete an action to return to the Combinations screen: - From a Radar screen, select Stop Pointing. - From a chart screen, select Stop Panning. - From a sonar or video screen, select Back. - From a gauges screen, perform one of the following: - For the GPSMAP 4000 series, select Back. - For the GPSMAP 5000 series, touch the instrument screen.
+Complete an action to view the full chartplotter screen: - For the GPSMAP 6000 series, use the Rocker to pan the focus screen. - For the GPSMAP 7000 series, touch a combination screen. - 5.
+Complete an action to return to the Combinations screen: - From a Radar screen, select Stop Pointing. - From a chart screen, select Stop Panning. - From a sonar or video screen, select Back.